edumgt/AWS-Solutions-Architect-Associate/IAM/README.md

 # IAM Policies
 To manage access to identities (authentication) and provide permissions (authorization) to AWS services and resources.
-Least privilege is a standard security principle that advises you to grant only the necessary permissions to do a particular job and nothing more.
+Least privilege is a standard security principle that advises you to grant only the necessary permissions to do a particular job and nothing more. permission over resources with specific conditions.
+Permissiones are assigned to users.

 ## Permissions policies
-This is a collection of permissions, mostly managed by AWS or created by users
+This is a collection of permissions, mostly managed by AWS or created by users.